w3f/polkadot-wiki/docs/general/faq.md

 not having smart contracts on the Relay Chain is part of the design philosophy for Polkadot that dictates that the Relay Chain should be the minimal logic required to accomplish its job.

-However, Polkadot will be a platform for other chains that _do_ implement smart contracts.
+While the Polkadot Relay Chain does not implement smart contracts directly, there are numerous parachains that do.
 It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Polkadot.
 Additionally, existing smart contract chains can connect to Polkadot as a parachain, or via a bridge.

-While the Polkadot Relay Chain does not implement smart contracts directly, undoubtedly there will be parachains that do.
+While the Polkadot Relay Chain does not implement smart contracts directly, there are parachains that do.
 So it's better to say that the Polkadot _ecosystem_ has smart contracts versus "Polkadot has smart contracts."

-### How will the Polkadot Relay Chain connect to external chains in the ecosystem?
+### How does the Polkadot Relay Chain connect to external chains in the ecosystem?

-One of the cornerstone interoperability technologies being researched and developed for deployment on Polkadot is cross-chain bridges.
+One of the cornerstone interoperability technologies being researched and developed for deployment on Polkadot is cross-chain [bridges](../learn/learn-bridges.md).
 Bridges come in a variety of flavors with varying levels of trust associated with them.
 Polkadot is predominantly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
 Bridge efforts are being worked on in concert with other projects in the ecosystem.
-Eventually, there will be bridges between Polkadot and most of the other major chains.

 ### What is Polkadot's Transactions Per Second (TPS)?